Edgeberry/Edgeberry/README.md

 | 19       | Red status LED   |
 | 26       | Green status LED |

-Note that these pins are controlled by the EdgeBerry application, and should not be used for your application to avoid unexpected behavior.
+These IO pins are controlled by the EdgeBerry application, and should not be used for your application to avoid unexpected behavior.

 ## Using the SDK
 When creating your IoT edge application for EdgeBerry, use the [EdgeBerry SDK](https://github.com/SpuQ/EdgeBerry-SDK) for interacting with the EdgeBerry application.